jangelcode/NBASeasonTrackerDup/README.md

 # NBA Season Tracker

-Welcome to the NBA Season Tracker, a Flask-based web application designed to showcase my web development and data analysis skills.
-This application provides real-time information and statistics for NBA teams, leveraging Python, Flask, PostgreSQL, and integrating with NBA-related APIs.
+Welcome to the NBA Season Tracker, a Flask-based web application designed to provide real-time information and statistics for NBA teams.

 ## About This Project